 This copy will be sent to the department for their records after the Provost review is complete - do not submit an additional copy to your department.

-One (1) electronic copy of dissertation on CD (for University archives).
+Bring 0ne (1) electronic copy of dissertation via USB to Graduate Coordinator (for University archives).

 Completed SED (Survey of Earned Doctorates) - two options for submission: